junxit/us-congress-bills-115/bill.md

 >   - **(viii)** *Waiver*
 >     - **(I)** *In general* Except as provided in subclause (II), the Secretary may waive or specify alternative requirements for any provision of law (including regulations) that the Secretary administers in connection with the use of rental assistance made available under the Program if the Secretary finds that the waiver or alternative requirement is necessary for the effective delivery and administration of rental assistance under the Program to eligible Indian veterans.
 >     - **(II)** *Exception* The Secretary may not waive or specify alternative requirements under subclause (I) for any provision of law (including regulations) relating to labor standards or the environment.
+>   - **(ix)** *Renewal grants* The Secretary may—
+>     - **(I)** set aside, from amounts made available for tenant-based rental assistance under this subsection and without regard to the amounts used for new grants under clause (ii), such amounts as may be necessary to award renewal grants to eligible recipients that received a grant under the Program in a previous year; and
+>     - **(II)** specify criteria that an eligible recipient must satisfy to receive a renewal grant under subclause (I), including providing data on how the eligible recipient used the amounts of any grant previously received under the Program.
+>   - **(x)** *Reporting*
->   - **(ix)** *Reporting* Every 5 years, the Secretary, in coordination with the Secretary of Veterans Affairs and the Director of the Indian Health Service, shall—
+>     - **(I)** *In general* Not later than 1 year after the date of enactment of the Tribal HUD–VASH Act of 2017, and every 5 years thereafter, the Secretary, in coordination with the Secretary of Veterans Affairs and the Director of the Indian Health Service, shall—
->     - **(I)** conduct a review of the implementation of the Program, including any factors that may have limited its success; and
+>       - **(aa)** conduct a review of the implementation of the Program, including any factors that may have limited its success; and
->     - **(II)** submit a report describing the results of the review under subclause (I) to—
+>       - **(bb)** submit a report describing the results of the review under item (aa) to—
->       - **(aa)** the Committee on Indian Affairs, the Committee on Banking, Housing, and Urban Affairs, the Committee on Veterans' Affairs, and the Committee on Appropriations of the Senate; and
+>         - **(AA)** the Committee on Indian Affairs, the Committee on Banking, Housing, and Urban Affairs, the Committee on Veterans' Affairs, and the Committee on Appropriations of the Senate; and
->       - **(bb)** the Subcommittee on Indian, Insular and Alaska Native Affairs of the Committee on Natural Resources, the Committee on Financial Services, the Committee on Veterans' Affairs, and the Committee on Appropriations of the House of Representatives.
+>         - **(BB)** the Subcommittee on Indian, Insular and Alaska Native Affairs of the Committee on Natural Resources, the Committee on Financial Services, the Committee on Veterans' Affairs, and the Committee on Appropriations of the House of Representatives.
+>     - **(II)** *Analysis of housing stock limitation* The Secretary shall include in the initial report submitted under subclause (I) a description of—
+>       - **(aa)** any regulations governing the use of formula current assisted stock (as defined in section 1000.314 of title 24, Code of Federal Regulations (or any successor regulation)) within the Program;
+>       - **(bb)** the number of recipients of grants under the Program that have reported the regulations described in item (aa) as a barrier to implementation of the Program; and
+>       - **(cc)** proposed alternative legislation or regulations developed by the Secretary in consultation with recipients of grants under the Program to allow the use of formula current assisted stock within the Program.